 “We’re not owned by some corporate giant, mass marketing recycled ideas; we’re just hustling to keep our brand safe and original.” – Mike

-As a company Lacer Headwear would like to be known as a resistance to brand-tyranny, representing inventiveness, reconstruction, evolution, and originality; while terminating recycled fashion concepts for the more stand-alone consumer.
+As a company Lacer Headwear would like to be known as a resistance to brand-tyranny, representing inventiveness, reconstruction, evolution, and originality; while terminating recycled fashion concepts for those not afraid to stand alone.